acadTags/Rare-disease-identification/README.md

 ### Other results: UMLS-to-ORDO, Text-to-ORDO

-UMLS-to-ORDO: calculated from results in `raw annorations (with model predictions)`.
+UMLS-to-ORDO: calculated from results in `raw annotations (with model predictions)`.

 Text-to-ORDO, mention-level: see `step7` and `step7.1` in `other_scripts`.